computationalcore/scalabel-doc/src/video-tracking.rst

 Video Tracking
 --------------

-We also support video object tracking.
+The tool also supports video object tracking.

 Firstly, you need to draw a bounding box around the object of interest at the starting frame.